 Details: Dir.
 Ronald Neame.
 Perf.
 Maggie Smith, Robert Stephens, Pamela Franklin.
 20th Century Fox, 1969.
 Based on the novel by Muriel Spark and the play by Jay Presson Allen.

-Synopsis: A young white schoolteacher (Maggie Smith) at a private Edinburgh girls’ school gives her students an unconventional education.
-Two of her favorite pupils write a love letter in the school library, and the school librarian, a white woman, kicks the girls out of the library for making too much noise.
+Synopsis: A young schoolteacher (Maggie Smith) at a private Edinburgh girls’ school gives her students an unconventional education.
+Two of her favorite pupils write a love letter in the school library, and the school librarian kicks the girls out of the library for making too much noise.

 Role Call: Isla Cameron as Miss McKenzie—Spinster Librarian/Comic Relief (female)

 Quatermass and the Pit, aka Five Million Years to Earth (1967):

 Details: Dir.
 Roy Ward Baker.
 Perf.
 Andrew Keir, Barbara Shelley, James Donald, Julian Glover.
 Hammer Film Productions, 1967.
 Based on the original story by Nigel Kneale.

 Synopsis: The third film in the Quatermass series is an interesting take on religious myths and science fiction, and starts off with a discovery of ape-like human skeletons at a subway excavation site.
 When scientists further discover a missile-like metal shape, the armed forces are called in.
 Professor Bernard Quatermass (Andrew Keir) and an assistant scientist, Barbara (Barbara Shelley) do some digging of their own — in the research archives.
 This leads them to the Westminster Abbey archives and a short scene with the Abbey Librarian.

 Role Call: Noel Howlett as Abbey Librarian—Information Provider (male)